 There’s nothing like a festive array of twinkling Christmas light displays to get you in the holiday spirit.
-Open select dates between mid-November and January 1st, Hershey Sweet Lights is a drive-through experience with more than 600 illuminated, animated light shows.
+Open on select dates between mid-November and January 1st, Hershey Sweet Lights is a drive-through experience with more than 600 illuminated, animated light shows.

 My kids received special glasses, like the paper 3D glasses you get with movies, that produced a snowflake effect on some of the lights.
 They also made regular car headlights look like they were surrounded by rainbow snowflakes.
 My daughter wore her glasses for the rest of the night, oohing and aahing happily.

 I certainly enjoyed singing along with Gene Autry’s original “Frosty the Snowman,” but the kids snickered and rolled their eyes.
-Still, I got them to sing along when Jingle Bells came on.
+Still, I got them to sing along when “Jingle Bells” came on.

-The light displays were cheery and varied.
-The first section was traditional Christmas displays – wreaths, sleighs, Santa, reindeer, candy canes, and so on.
-“Find Rudolph” was a recurring theme and you could periodically find the red-nosed reindeer popping out from behind a tree.
-Younger kids would love this scavenger-hunt idea.
 My kids loved the 12 Days of Christmas display.
-This is one song we always have fun singing, so it was lots of fun seeing it brought to life in lights with 12 drummers drumming, 11 pipers piping, and so on.
+This is one song we actually like to sing together.
+It was lots of fun seeing it brought to life in lights with 12 drummers drumming, 11 pipers piping, and so on.

 Other Things to Do In Hershey

 If the weather is just too cold, definitely head to The Hershey Story on Chocolate Avenue.
 This museum takes you through the history of the Hershey area and is chock-full of interactive exhibits.

 You’ll learn about Milton Hershey and the town he created, sing Christmas Carols and get free chocolate samples.

 Note: You can also book a separate trolley ride through the Sweet Lights if you don’t want to take your own car.
-Just be prepared, on a busy night you could be on the trolley for a good 90 minutes; that’s a lot of caroling.
+Just be prepared: On a busy night you could be on the trolley for a good 90 minutes.
+That’s a lot of caroling.

 Staying at the Hershey Lodge

 The Hershey Lodge goes all-in with its chocolate theming.
 If the chocolate kisses on your pillow and cocoa-infused shampoo and conditioner don’t delight you, surely the specialty desserts and chocolate martinis will.
 (Find the lowest seasonal rates.)

 Hershey’s Kids’ Check-in (available seasonally) is a unique feature where kids get to sign the “Kids at Hershey Lodge” guest book, participate in a Hershey’s candy guessing game, and receive a chocolate surprise.

 The rooms are tastefully decorated in – what else– chocolaty brown, gold, and burgundy.
 Our room had two queen beds, a lounge chair and a mini fridge in addition to the usual amenities.

 Hershey is a small town that’s easy to get around and Hershey Lodge is in a perfect location, just minutes from all the attractions.
 We could see the roller coasters from our room.
-One of the best guest perks is the free shuttle around town so you don’t need to drive.
+One of the best guest perks is the free shuttle around town so you don’t need to drive everywhere.

 The Hershey Lodge has several on-site dining options and most are good.
-Because it was Sunday, we chose The Bears’ Den sports bar, so my son and I could watch some football.
-As we were seated, my son chose the chair facing the enormous 7-by-12-foot screen.
+On a Sunday we chose The Bears’ Den sports bar so my son and I could watch some football.
+At our table my son chose the chair facing the enormous 7-by-12-foot screen.
 He was in heaven.